rawalshivam/project-name-is-Retail-Sales-Performance-Analysis-Dashboard/README.md

 The Retail Sales Performance Analysis Dashboard is designed to track, analyze, and visualize key retail metrics such as sales trends, product performance, customer segments, and regional insights.
 It helps businesses identify growth opportunities, monitor targets, optimize inventory, and improve overall sales strategies.
 The dashboard empowers decision-makers with actionable insights to enhance revenue, customer satisfaction, and operational efficiency.

-3. Tech Stack
+4. Tech Stack

-List the key technologies used to build the dashboard.
+List of key technologies used to build the dashboard.

 Example: The dashboard was built using the following tools and technologies:
 • 📊 Power BI Desktop – Main data visualization platform used for report creation.